 The Chapter Model:

 Because Chicago covers a large geographic area, Impact 100 Chicago planned, from the beginning, to create local chapters to allow members to participate on committees that are close to where they live and work.
-Our dream of creating chapters became a reality under the leadership of Allison Bacon and Georgy Ann Peluchiwski, who started the City Chapter in 2012.
+Our dream of creating geographically-designed chapters became a reality in 2012 with the formation of a chapter servicing members in the city of Chicago.
+Through seven grant cycles and rapid growth, Impact 100 Chicago Suburban and City Chapters collectively awarded over $2.5 million of grant funds.